-If you have lost someone that you love, you are most likely experiencing pain and grief.
-Coping with this kind of loss is difficult, especially if another party’s negligence caused the death of your loved one.
+Coping with the loss of a loved one is difficult, especially if another party’s negligence caused the death.
 While no amount of money will bring back your family member, those who are at fault need to be held accountable.
-In these circumstances, you may have the right to file a wrongful death claim and receive the compensation which you and your family deserve.
-Florida has a two-year statute of limitations for filing a wrongful death suit, so it is imperative that you contact an attorney as soon as possible.
+In these circumstances, you may have the right to file a wrongful death claim and seek the compensation you and your family deserve.
+Florida has a two-year statute of limitations for filing a wrongful death suit under Florida Statutes § 95.11(4)(d), so it is imperative that you contact an attorney as soon as possible.

-Discuss your case with one of the compassionate, knowledgeable lawyers at Sibley Dolman’s Boca Raton location by calling (561) 220-4963 for a free consultation.
+Discuss your case with one of the compassionate, knowledgeable Boca Raton wrongful death attorneys at Dolman Law Group in Boca Raton by calling (727) 451-6900 for a free consultation.

 What Is Wrongful Death?

-- Children born to unmarried parents may recover damages if his or her mother dies.
-In the event that the father dies, he must have formally acknowledged his child and required to pay child support.
+- Children born to unmarried parents may recover damages if their mother dies.
+In the event that the father dies, he must have formally acknowledged his child and was required to pay child support.

 Who Can Be at Fault for Wrongful Death?